gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 There was.
 Erileine could smell the smoke.
 But the sounds outside the hostel's narrow window weren't the sounds of people organizing to fight it.
 They were angrier.
-And that crash---that was glass being shattered.
+And that crash—that was glass being shattered.

 A glance told her that Razi's hammock was empty and his pack was gone.